kirtiu/Data-Structures-in-python/README.md

-# It contains the differnt type of Data-Structures-in python
+# It contains the different type of Data-Structures-in python